Thomas-George-T/Social-Media-Analytics-in-R/README.md

 	1. Calculate the probability that each of the sentiments show up on a particular day?
 	2. pmf, cdf table with the dates ( probability of a tweet being posted before a particular date)

-## Professor's Notes for Time series - Integrate into Probability
+## Professor's Notes for Time series - Integrate into Time series Analysis
 - RQ analysis: make some changes on embedding.dim,time.lag, radius and write your own interpretations.
 - graphs from lab1
 - complexity and permutation - Inclusing our Interpretation of them